Types of Violations

 - $100 Fire Lane/Fire Hydrant: Vehicles may not be parked in an area designated (with signs or yellow slashed lines) as a fire lane, along a painted curb, or within 10 feet of a fire hydrant.
 Due to potential emergency situations, parking in a fire lane, even for a moment, shall constitute a violation.

 - $100 Disability Zone/Ramp: Vehicles may not be parked in a space designated for disability parking, or disability loading/access, without displaying a current state-issued disability license plate or permit.
 The state fine by public law enforcement agencies of up to $200 may be imposed for this violation in conjunction with the UST fine of $100.

 - $100 Illegal Use of Permit: Illegal transfer of resident parking permits may result in your vehicle being ticketed, and/or towed as well as loss of parking privileges.
-Obtaining a parking permit under false pretenses, falsifying the information on the permit application, or having incorrect license plate information displayed on the permit (for resident students) shall constitute a violation.
+Obtaining a parking permit under false pretenses or falsifying the information on the permit application, shall constitute a violation.

 - $200 Use/Possession of a Stolen/Altered/False Permit: The theft of, use or possession of a lost, stolen, invalid, false or altered parking permit constitutes a violation.
 This also may result in revocation of parking privileges.
 NOTE: Theft of a parking permit may result in criminal action being filed.